RagnarB83/ash-documentation/docs/mtd_tutorial.rst

 2 collective variables are often required to better describe the overall free-energy surface.
 The conformational energy surface of the zwitterion 3F-GABA molecule in aqueous solution is here a good example.
-Previous studies have indicated that zwitterions like this require careful consideration of solvent effects to give a qualitative correct description, with QM/MM being required for quantitative results.
+Previous studies have indicated that zwitterions like 3F-GABA require careful consideration of solvent effects to give a qualitative correct description, with QM/MM being required for quantitative results.
+See for example this `QM/MM study <https://chemistry-europe.onlinelibrary.wiley.com/doi/10.1002/chem.201101674>`_

+*Metadynamics in continuum solvent*

 Here we first study the zwitterion at the GFN1-xTB level of theory in solution using the built-in xTB polarizable continuum model (ALPB).
+Like before, we define our fragment and theory and then call the **OpenMM_metadynamics** function, this time specifying 2 dihedral angles (C1,C3,C4,C5 and C3,C4,C5,N6) as collective variables that together map out the whole conformational energy surface of the molecule.

 .. code-block:: python